 Enter the drone!
-Due to the drastic improvements with battery technology in recent years, drones have gained popularity.
-These small radio controlled multi-copters are now able to carry the extra weight of a small HD camera.
+Due to the drastic improvements in battery technology in recent years, drones have gained popularity.
+These small radio-controlled multi-copters are now able to carry the extra weight of a small HD camera.
 Also with a built-in GPS computer chip they fly to specific coordinates, hold position, and take HD video or HD photos.
+In most cases the pilot can let go of the controls and the drone will maintain it’s position, correcting itself for wind and staying just where they left it!
 This means that those tall or steep roofs can now be viewed from the air at a cost equal or lower than what it costs to hire a roofer.

 Each roof inspection includes a minimum of 10 photos with no limit on the total.
 This inspection will include broad views of all slopes and close up views of any damage.
 If measurements are requested, we simply add in an EagleView report with satellite imagery and their measurements.
 Neither the drone nor the drone pilot measures the roof.

 Property inspections are slightly different than the roof inspections, and are best suited for claims involving a fire loss to a home or severe weather damage to the entire property.
 With these inspections the drone pilot attempts to get photos from various angles of the entire property.
 These would include broad views and close up views of any damages.
 They would include close up views of the roof IF the roof has damage.
 Otherwise the roof would not be focused on any differently than other parts of the property.
 The insurance company may request us to focus on any specific location.

 - Easy access to view all parts of the roof from various angles that may not be possible any other way

 - All parts of the roof can be viewed without many limitations

 - Photo quality is significantly better than when an adjuster or roofer takes photos on the roof

 - Clear documentation helps settle claims quickly and fairly

 - Drones aren’t afraid of steep roofs or climbing a ladder